pdjr-signalk/pdjr-skplugin-switchbank/README.md

 ```
 This example also illustrates how a "description" property can be added to
 each switch bank definition.
-The supplied value is used by the plugin to make status and error reporting
+The "description" property value is used by the plugin to make status and
-more intelligible.
+error reporting more intelligible.

 ### Supplying more elaborate meta data